craigeley/agency_wedding/travel_copy.md

 The main hotel for the wedding is the [Country Inn & Suites in Mt.
 Morris, NY](http://www.countryinns.com/mt-morris-hotel-ny-14510/nymtmorr).
 We have reserved a block of rooms—ask for the Eley/Wyckoff wedding rate.

-We also have reserved the Allegiance Bed & Breakfast in Mt.
+We also have reserved the [Allegiance Bed & Breakfast in Mt.
 Morris, NY](http://www.allegiancebandb.com/rooms.html).
 The entire B&B is set aside for wedding guests this weekend, but again, please ask for the Eley/Wyckoff rate.

 Finally, if you feel like roughing it, there are some rustic cabins and campsites available inside the park.
 [Click here](http://www.reserveamerica.com/campgroundDetails.do?contractCode=NY&parkId=375) for a list of sites and to make reservations.